-The shift lever located on the left-hand side of the handlebars from the rider's perspective operates the derailleur ("Fig. 1/ Source Sram" on page 25), which positions the chain on the front chainrings.
+The shift arm located on the left-hand side of the handlebars from the rider's perspective operates the derailleur, which positions the chain on the front chainrings.
 If the shift lever is moved slightly sideways, the chain moves from the large to the small chainrings.
 The opposite process is initiated if the shift lever is moved further inwards, and the chain moves from the smaller chainrings to the larger chainrings.